 In June 2016, the FASB issued ASU, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The ASU introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses (CECL).
 The new model will apply to: (1) loans, accounts receivable, trade receivables, and other financial assets measured at amortized cost; (2) loan commitments and certain other off-balance sheet credit exposures; (3) debt securities and other financial assets measured at fair value through other comprehensive income (loss); and (4) beneficial interests in securitized financial assets.
+The ASU also requires certain new loan and allowance for credit losses disclosures, including loan vintage information.
 For public business entities that are not U.S. Securities and Exchange Commission (SEC) filers the ASU was to become effective in fiscal years beginning after December 15, 2020, including interim periods within those fiscal years, and early application is permitted.
 In October 2019, the FASB deferred the effective date of the ASU by two years to fiscal years beginning after December 15, 2022 for business entities that do not meet the definition of an SEC filer.
-CoBank has not and does not intend to early adopt this ASU prior to the required effective date of January 1, 2023.
-While we continue to develop our CECL models and process framework, we believe the ASU may result in a change in the allowance for credit losses given the change to estimated losses over the contractual life with an anticipated impact from longer duration portfolios, as well as the addition of an allowance for investment securities and other financial instruments.
-The amount of the increase or decrease, if any, will be impacted by the composition of our portfolios and credit quality at the adoption date, as well as economic conditions and forecasts at that time.
-In addition, we are required to adopt certain new loan and allowance for credit losses disclosures upon adopting the new ASU.
+CoBank intends to adopt this ASU on January 1, 2023.
+As of September 30, 2022, we have completed the development and independent validation of our CECL models and process framework, documented our CECL accounting policies and continue to evaluate our CECL internal controls, disclosures and other relevant documentation.
+Currently, we estimate the impact of adopting CECL could result in a decrease within a range of approximately 4 percent to 12 percent of our allowance for credit losses related to loans, leases and unfunded commitments.
+The estimated decrease in our allowance for credit losses under CECL is currently due to the measurement of credit losses under CECL over the contractual life of a loan compared to existing GAAP which is based on management's estimate of the loss emergence period for a loan.
+As a result of this measurement change, a large portion of our agribusiness loan volume, including seasonal lending to grain and farm supply cooperatives as well as other short-term loans, could have a lower allowance for credit losses under CECL.
+In contrast, and partially offsetting this reduction, our long-term rural infrastructure loans to many of our communications, energy and water customers could have a higher CECL allowance for credit losses.
+The amount of the actual change to our allowance for credit losses for loans, leases and unfunded commitments on the ASU adoption date of January 1, 2023 will be impacted by the composition of our portfolios and credit quality, as well as economic conditions, forecasts and other management judgments at that time.
+We do not expect the adoption of the ASU to result in a material allowance for our investment portfolio of available-for-sale debt securities.
+The substantial majority of these investments have an immaterial risk of credit loss because they carry a full faith and credit guarantee of the U.S. government or are issued by U.S. agencies with an implicit guarantee from the U.S. government.